Byron/google-apis-rs/README.md

 [![Build Status](https://travis-ci.org/Byron/google-apis-rs.svg?branch=master)](https://travis-ci.org/Byron/google-apis-rs)

 All work done on the project is based on [github issues][issues], not only to track progress and show what's going on, but to have a place to link screen-recordings to.
+[Milestones][milestones] are used to provide a bigger picture.

 Additionally, there is a development diary which serves as summary of major steps taken so far.
 As opposed to issue-screencasts, it is not made live, but is authored and narrated, which should make it more accessible.